vista-art/fragmentcolor/docs/api/scene/camera/camera.md

-The Camera is the user's domain, not the Material's: a Material is "what the surface looks like under any light from any viewpoint", a Camera is "which viewpoint we're using right now". [`Camera::bind`](https://fragmentcolor.org/api/scene/camera/bind) writes the matching uniforms (`camera.view_proj` and `camera.position`) into a Shader — typically a Material's shader.
-If a shader doesn't declare those uniforms the call is a best-effort no-op with a debug log, same as `Material`'s setters.
+The Camera is the user's domain, not the Material's: a Material is "what the surface looks like under any light from any viewpoint", a Camera is "which viewpoint we're using right now".

 ## Methods